digideskio/support-tools/jira2txt/README.md

 Usage example:

-> Query for the 5 most recently created SERVER tickets assigned to a user and print the priorty, planned fixVersion
+> Query for the 5 most recently created SERVER tickets assigned to a user and print the priority, fixVersions
 > and components.
 >
 >     python jira2txt.py -q 'project=SERVER and assignee=thomasr order by created DESC' -l 5 --fields key priority